Act Governing Food Safety and Sanitation

 Article 30

-The central competent authority may impose preferential measures to the food businesses with excellent performances in the import inspections referred to in the preceding paragraph.
+The central competent authority may impose preferential measures to the food business operators with excellent performances in the import inspections referred to in the preceding paragraph.

 The importation of products under Paragraph 1 that are not intended for sale and whose value and quantity are consistent with the public announcement of the central competent authority, or are approved by the central competent authority, may be exempt from applying for inspection.